-The city on the left bank of Danube and west of the river Krems is the center of the winegrowing area Kremstal in Lower Austria, The place was first mentioned in 995 as "Urbs chremisa".
-Already in 1305 Krems was elevated to the city and in the city law the connection to the viticulture by the addition "the honor of the city lies mostly in the vineyards" as well as with the name "Cittá del Vino" documented.
-For Hochblüte more than 50 reading farms (mutatis mutandis cooperatives) spiritual sovereigns from Upper Austria, Salzburg, Bavaria and South Bohemia in Krems and stone were economically active.
-In the 13th century, almost half of the Kremser vineyards were owned by the monasteries.
-The city of Krems, with 100,000 liters, covered three-quarters of the wine exports of Lower Austria.
-At that time, a quarter of the city's population lived from viticulture.
+The city on the left bank of the Danube and west of the Krems River is the center of the wine region Kremstal in Lower Austria, The place was first mentioned in 995 as "Urbs chremisa".
+Already in 1305 Krems was elevated to the status of a city and the connection to winegrowing was documented in the city law by adding "the city's honor mostly lies in the vineyards" and with the name "Cittá del Vino".
+At the height of prosperity, over 50 reading courtyards (co-operatives, mutually) of spiritual foundations from Upper Austria, Salzburg, Bavaria and South Bohemia were active in Krems and Stein.
+In the 13th century, almost half of the Krems vineyards were owned by the monasteries.
+The city of Krems covered three quarters of Lower Austria's wine exports with 100,000 liters.
+At that time, three-quarters of the city's population lived from viticulture.

-In 1875 a viticulture school was founded in Krems.
-To Krems count the districts Angern, Egelsee, Gneixendorf, Hollenburg, Krems, Rehberg, stone and Thallern.
-In 1614, the foundation stone of the Capuchin monastery and Marian pilgrimage place UND, which lies between Krems and Stein, was laid.
-The Danube overflowed because of weeks of rainfall and became the namesake.
-At the beginning of construction it was called "Claustrum ad undam" - the monastery to the Danube wave.
-Today, the "Weinkolleg Kloster UND" in the historic cellars offers beginners and professional degustators interested in wine the opportunity to taste over a hundred wines from all eight Lower Austrian winegrowing regions.
+A wine-growing school was founded in Krems in 1875.
+Krems include the districts of Angern, Egelsee, Gneixendorf, Hollenburg, Krems, Rehberg, Stein and Thallern.
+In 1614 the foundation stone was laid for the Capuchin monastery and the pilgrimage place AND, which lies between Krems and Stein.
+The Danube overflowed for weeks of rain and became its namesake.
+At the start of construction, it was called "Claustrum ad undam" - the monastery on the Danube wave.
+Today, the "Weinkolleg Kloster UND" in the historical cellars offers wine-interested beginners and professional tasters the opportunity to taste over a hundred wines from all eight Lower Austrian wine regions.

 Picture below: © Robert Herbst - Point of View